DennisSchenkel/sessionminds-frontend/README.md

 This project was developed using an agile approach for structuring backend and frontend functionalities, as well as planning and tracking the development process.
 The project was separated into several milestones, each containing one or multiple user stories, each being structured into several different tasks.
 Additionally, tasks were divided into frontend (FE) and backend (BE) tasks.

+Each user story and task was also labeled using the MoSCoW methodology with the tags must have, should have, could have and won't have.
+Also tags for user story, task and draft were used.

+**Naming Conventions**

-For naming convention, milestones were numbered, starting with 0 for the basic project setup and going up in numbers, based on the logical next development steps.
+For naming conventions, milestones were numbered, starting with 0 for the basic project setup and going up in numbers, based on the logical next development steps.
 Each User Story was marked with "MS-X", and X standing for the associated milestone.
 Each task was then marked with (FE) for frontend and (BE) for backend.
 For the milestone covering the documentation, "MS-D" was introduced.

 The final structure looks like this: